FL-gs/EmuMapper/README.md

 | AetherSX2   | ❌     | Requires root access to config files                                                 |
 | NetherSX2   | ❌     | Requires root access to config files                                                 |

+> [!NOTE]
-> ℹ️ For RetroArch, PairingApp uses the priority option to match player order with controller connection order.
-However, this feature is currently bugged.
+> For RetroArch, EmuCtrlr uses the priority option to match player order with controller connection order.
+> However, this RetroArch feature is currently bugged.
+>
-> Until it is fixed on RetroArch, you can disable config writing for RetroArch and rely on its built-in auto configuration.
+> Until this is fixed in RetroArch, it is recommended to disable config writing for RetroArch.

+---
 ## Important Emulator Behavior

-> ⚠️ Emulators must be closed for changes to take effect.

-If an emulator is already running, you need to restart it.
+If an emulator is already running, restart it for the changes to take effect.

-This behavior is due to how emulators load their configuration files and cannot be changed by this app.
+This happens because most emulators load their controller configuration only when they start.
+EmuCtrlr cannot force an emulator to reload its config while a game is already running.

+For a smoother docked experience, you can use a keymapper shortcut to close the current game or emulator directly from your controller.

 ## First Setup

 <img src="./assets/onboarding.png" width="800"/>

-On first launch, PairingApp needs to identify which controller profile belongs to the built-in controls.
+On first launch, EmuCtrlr needs to identify which controller profile belongs to the handheld built-in controls.

 1. Launch the app
 2. Select the built-in controller profile (it may appear as "Xbox Wireless Controller" or other names).
-   Note: Select the profile you are using.
-You do not need to configure multiple profiles.
-3. Enable the emulators you want the app to manage in Settings
+3. Enable the emulators you want EmuCtrlr to manage

+> [!IMPORTANT]
-> ⚠️ Because some Android handheld devices use proxy controller profiles, it is recommended to turn off external controllers before selecting the built-in profile.
+> Because some Android handheld devices use proxy controller profiles, it is recommended to turn off external controllers before selecting the built-in profile.

-You can change the built-in controller profile later in Settings.
+---

 ## Modes
+You can change the config writing mode from the app Settings.
 ### Manual Mode

 Manual mode gives full control to the user.